ShadowySupercode/gitcitadel/companyDocs/OperatingAgreement_v0.1_20240716.md

 Within 60 days after the end of each tax year of the LLC, a copy of the LLC's federal income tax returns for the preceding tax year shall be mailed or otherwise provided to each member of the LLC, together with any additional information and forms necessary for each member to complete his or her individual state and federal income tax returns.
 If this LLC is classified as a partnership for income tax purposes, this additional information shall include a federal (and, if applicable, state) Form K-1 (Form 1065 - Partner's Share of Income, Credits, Deductions) or equivalent income tax reporting form.
 This additional information shall also include a financial report, which shall include a balance sheet and profit and loss statement for the prior tax year of the LLC.

 ### Bank Accounts
 The LLC shall designate one or more banks or other institutions for the deposit of the funds of the LLC, and shall establish savings, checking, investment and other such accounts as are reasonable and necessary for its business and investments.
-One or more members of the LLC shall be designated with the consent of all members to deposit and withdraw funds of the LLC, and to direct the investment of funds from, into and among such accounts.
+The Treasurer and/or manager of the LLC shall be designated with the consent of all members to deposit and withdraw funds of the LLC, and to direct the investment of funds from, into and among such accounts.
 The funds of the LLC, however and wherever deposited or invested, shall not be commingled with the personal funds of any members of the LLC.

 ### Bitcoin Wallet
 The LLC shall designate one or more Bitcoin addresses for the receival and disbursal of LLC funds.
 That address and the balance shall be listed on the annual finance report.